 The best way to guarantee the purest drinking water is by investing in a drinking filtration system.
 The following guidelines and considerations on water filters will help provide the most informed option.

 Find the Right Water Filter Whether You Rent or Own Your Home

 If you rent your home, select a drinking filtration system that can be easily installed and removed so it can be taken to any residence old or new.
 There are many countertop filtration options for water that do not require any type of permanent installation or pitcher filters that can rest on your countertop or in your refrigerator.

 If you own your home, you’ll have the freedom to choose a more permanent solution.
-Most under sink and reverse osmosis options require professional installation, but can still fall into the DIY category, as well.
+Some under sink and reverse osmosis options require professional installation, while others make for relatively easy DIY projects.
 Most of these systems will have a dedicated tap that’s included with the purchase of the system.
 It’s also important to consider pairing a drinking system with a whole home filtration system to make sure you have clean, filtered water from every tap in your home.

 Household Water Consumption